LorenzDuremdes/Second-Brain/time trial.md

-1. "It’s not the person who goes the fastest who wins, but the person who slows down the least." —Graeme Obree^[https://www.bikeradar.com/features/why-its-faster-to-ride-hard-into-a-headwind-than-with-a-tailwind/]
+1. "It’s not the person who goes the fastest who wins, but the person who slows down the least." —[[Graeme Obree]]^[https://www.bikeradar.com/features/why-its-faster-to-ride-hard-into-a-headwind-than-with-a-tailwind/]
 	1. In other words, keep your average [[speed]] up throughout, rather than peaking on some sections and stalling on others
 2. why is [[time]] trialing also known as "race of truth"?^[The Cyclist's Training Bible, p.
 19]
 	1. because there's not much you can do tactically to hide your limiter.
 It's just you and the clock.